 SIR is pleased to welcome members of the media to its Annual Scientific Meeting.
-Media who wish to attend SIR 2019 must abide but the following policies.
+Media who wish to attend the SIR Annual Scientific Meeting must abide but the following policies.
 A printable version of the guidelines is available here.

-Media credentials are available only to working journalists (editorial staff of newspapers, magazines, medical or health care publications; broadcast or web-based media, including bloggers) whose attendance at the meeting may result in print, broadcast or electronic coverage of SIR 2019 events, the society or its individual members.
-SIR 2019 registration fees are waived for working journalists who meet the above qualifications.
+Media credentials are available only to working journalists (editorial staff of newspapers, magazines, medical or health care publications; broadcast or web-based media, including bloggers) whose attendance at the meeting may result in print, broadcast or electronic coverage of the SIR Annual Scientific Meeting events, the society or its individual members.
+SIR Annual Scientific Meeting registration fees are waived for working journalists who meet the above qualifications.

 To obtain media credentials, working journalists may be required to provide identification, such as a business card or a letter of assignment, and bylined articles as proof they meet the qualifications.